Historian, Educator Museum Professional

 Photo Courtesy of Mike Dixon.

-, which ended slavery in the state.
+Dr. Barnes leads the "Gather at the Banks" culminating ceremony of the award-winning "Faces of Freedom" initiative, a collaborative series of pubic programs commemorating the Maryland Constitution of 1864, which ended slavery in the state.
 The Community was engaged with a gathering at the edge of the Susquehanna River honoring the ancestors who crossed there on the Underground Railroad.